Safer Choices for People Who Use Drugs

 Be aware of skin infections, abscesses and other wounds.

 Try to keep wounds covered and wash them regularly with soap and water.
-If you have a fever or chills, seek medical care as soon as possible.
+If you have a fever or chills, seek medical care immediately.
 Need more information?
 Click here.

 Access healthcare.